 They are content that they won’t be compelled to pay extra money even though the project may consume more time and effort than initially planned.

-On the other hand, the contractors can benefit from clear and consistent agreement with precise requirements.
+On the other hand, the contractors can benefit from clear and consistent agreements with precise requirements.

 In the fixed price model, the delivery schedule, list of services, and costs are approved initially and can not be changed later.

-If the customer decides to implement some additional features, they will have to negotiate separately all the adjustments not covered by the original contract.
+If the customer implements additional features, they will have to negotiate separately all the adjustments not covered by the original contract.

-The fixed price approach is one of the most beneficial billing models for clients and vendors.
+The fixed price approach is one of the client’s and vendors’ most beneficial billing models.
 Among the top advantages of this method are the following:

 As both parties are well aware of the product development cost before signing the contract, there is no room for any additional expenses out of nowhere.